roadsidemultimedia/Docs/configure/global-settings.md

 ## Site Images ##

-Site Images allows you to upload custom images to be used on your site, such as favicon images, login page image and mobile touch image.
+Site Images allows you to upload custom images to be used on your site, such as favicon, login page and mobile touch image.
 You can either choose to upload an image from your computer or enter the full URL location of your custom.

 ### Favicon Image ###